Procurement governance

 The Committee's responsibilities are to:

-• promote cross-agency collaboration on categories of significant expenditure to achieve savings and benefits
+- promote cross-agency collaboration on categories of significant expenditure to achieve savings and benefits

-• provide guidance on the prioritisation and application of competing government objectives that impact on procurement.
+- provide guidance on the prioritisation and application of competing government objectives that impact on procurement

 The Committee may:

-• in consultation with agencies, nominate agencies to manage categories of procurement expenditure common to multiple agencies, or the whole-of-government
+- in consultation with agencies, nominate agencies to manage categories of procurement expenditure common to multiple agencies, or the whole-of-government

-• approve new or substantially revised standard invitation and contract documentation to ensure it is simple, written in plain language and consistent across government.
+- approve new or substantially revised standard invitation and contract documentation to ensure it is simple, written in plain language and consistent across government.

 Members

-• Department of Energy and Climate (Chair)
+- Department of Housing and Public Works (Chair)

-• Department of Education
+- Department of Education

-• Department of Environment, Science and Innovation
+- Department of Environment, Tourism, Science and Innovation

-• Department of the Premier and Cabinet
+- Department of Premier and Cabinet

-• Queensland Health
+- Queensland Health

-• Queensland Treasury
+- Queensland Treasury

 Meeting dates

-Meeting dates for this year:
+Meeting dates for 2025:

 More information